Last Updated: 3 September 2020

 Today’s article will explore two more options for generating additional non-clinical income.
 The first option could just be your highest-paying phobia.
 Public speaking.

 The second is joining a medical survey panel to participate in market research for industry.
-You’ll find out which expert panels for medical market research surveys are worth joining, and which are not.
+We’ve discussed which expert panels for medical market research surveys are worth joining, and which are not.
+Here’s how you can make a side hustle out of it.

 Public Speaking for Healthcare Professionals